 Templates

-Software Licence Agreement
+Software Licence Agreement Template

-A software licence agreement is a contract which governs the provision of software by a supplier to a customer, for use on the customer’s own systems / network.
+This software licence agreement template is a contract which governs the provision of software by a supplier to a customer, for use on the customer’s own systems / network.
 Without a software licence agreement in place, there is a risk that the scope of use of the software is unclear and each party’s rights in relation to the software may not be adequately protected.
 Read more

 A software licence gives a customer the right to use a supplier’s software without breaching the supplier’s rights in that software.
 Licences are generally subject to a number of conditions, including paying licence fees and obligations and restrictions regarding the use of the software.